microsoft/EdgeML/applications/MSCRNN/README.md

 MSC-RNN - Multi-Scale, Cascaded RNN
 ==========

-MSC-RNN is a new RNN architecture discussed in the paper, [One Size Does Not Fit All: Multi-Scale, Cascaded RNNs for Radar Classification](https://arxiv.org/abs/1909.03082), which won the **Best Paper Runner-Up** Award at *BuildSys 2019*.
+MSC-RNN is a new RNN architecture proposed in the paper, [One Size Does Not Fit All: Multi-Scale, Cascaded RNNs for Radar Classification](https://arxiv.org/abs/1909.03082), which won the **Best Paper Runner-Up** Award at *BuildSys 2019*.